-Sourcing and transparency
+Traceability and transparency

 Grounded has spent the last eight years helping farmers in southern Africa transition to more regenerative practices.
-We know firsthand that accessing fair markets is difficult for small producers.
+We know firsthand that accessing fair markets is difficult for producers.

-We want to bridge this gap: producers invested in regenerative practices should be paid fairly for their goods, and buyers seeking regenerative ingredients should be able to access them at the volumes they need.
+We want to bridge this gap: producers invested in regenerative practices should be paid fairly for their goods, and brands seeking regenerative ingredients should be able to access them at the volumes they need.
 Grounded Ingredients is a marketplace that serves both.

 Regenerative agriculture is a way of farming that goes beyond organic and sustainable principles, aiming to reverse degradation and kickstart restorative ecological processes.
 In this model, the farmer, the soil and biodiversity all grow richer.